RadiantBlockchain/radiant-node/doc/build-windows.md

 # WINDOWS BUILD NOTES

-Below are some notes on how to build Bitcoin Cash Node for Windows.
+Below are some notes on how to build Radiant Node for Windows.

-Please note that from BCHN v0.21.3 onwards, building for Win32 is no longer officially supported (and build system capabilities related to this may be removed).
+Please note that from RADN v0.21.3 onwards, building for Win32 is no longer officially supported (and build system capabilities related to this may be removed).

-The options known to work for building Bitcoin Cash Node on Windows are:
+The options known to work for building Radiant Node on Windows are:

 - On Linux, using the [Mingw-w64](https://www.mingw-w64.org/downloads/) cross compiler tool chain.
-Debian Buster is recommended and is the platform used to build the Bitcoin Cash Node Windows release binaries.
+Debian Buster is recommended and is the platform used to build the Radiant Node Windows release binaries.
 - On Windows, using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.
 This is covered in these notes.